DylBrad/multistep-booking-wizard/README.md

 - Resueable components were utilised to minimize unnecessary code with inputs that were used in multiple places, such as input and select elements.
 - Refactoring is recommended to convert less utilized elements such as checkboxes into components.

+## Details

+**Data is logged to the console while form is being filled out.
+Data is also displayed in an alert upon completion of the form.**